 The emulsion side has a matte surface.
 Sometimes it’s difficult to detect, but there’s a trick.
 The deterioration of vintage slides often causes the metallic silver of the emulsion migrating to the surface and oxidising to silver oxide.
 It produces a blue or purple glow.
 It’s especially visible in the darkest parts because that’s where the most silver is.
 It can help you to the detect the emulsion side.

-In general, it’s not a good idea to place your glass slides directly on the scanner glass plate.
+In general, it’s not a good idea to place your glass slides directly on the scanner’s glass plate.
 You will not get the sharpest results and glass-on-glass can create Newton’s rings.
-You preferably place the slides in the scan holder, but this can be challenging with vintage glass slides.
+You preferably place the slides in a scan holder, but this can be challenging with vintage glass slides.

 The Epson V700 doesn’t support auto focus.
 You will have to adjust the height of the holder to achieve perfect focus and get sharp scans.
 The holder has height adjusters that can be placed in different positions to change the height of the holder.
 With no height adjusters installed, the gap between the holder and scanner plate is 2,5mm.
 When installed with the arrow facing the plus, the height is 3,5mm and with the arrow facing the circle (default value), the height is 3mm.
 You’ll have to find out what’s the best height for your scanner by doing some tests and compare the results.

-After your preparations, and with your slide in the holder, you can switch to VueScan.
+After the preparations, and with the slide in the holder or on the scanner’s glass plate, you can switch to VueScan.
 Here’s an overview of the most important VueScan settings for glass plates.
 You’ll find comparable settings in other scanning software:

 Things are different when scanning glass negatives.
 A negative is the source material to be developed.
 A high resolution is important to squeeze as much information as possible in order to create a good positive image through post processing.
 A resolution of 2400 to 4800 dpi is recommended here as starting point.